^

 CABINET INSTALLATION – INSTALL START TRIP

-For the Superior Cabinets process, as well as pre-manufactured semi-custom cabinets, typically the average first cabinet installation trip is anywhere from 2-5 days, depending on the scope of work and is completed by 1 installer.
+For the Superior Cabinets process, as well as pre-manufactured semi-custom cabinets, typically, the average first cabinet installation trip is anywhere from 2-5 days, depending on the scope of work and is completed by 1 installer.
 85 – 95% of the job will be completed at this stage.
 Once the Installer has completed the initial install, they will prepare and submit a post-installation report.
 A Certified Superior Cabinets installer uses a Mobile App to order these parts directly from the job site.
 The installer will also detail any outstanding deficiencies, parts required, and will also upload site pictures taken of the completed install thus far.

 JOB COMPLETION TRIP